-- (i) no contraventions of the auditor independence requirements of the Act in relation to the audit of the 30 June 2020 financial statements; and - (ii) no contraventions of any applicable code of professional conduct in relation to the review.
+- (i) no contraventions of the auditor independence requirements of the Act in relation to the audit of the 30 June 2021 financial statements; and - (ii) no contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Pancontinental Oil and Gas NL and the entities it controlled during the year.
+This declaration is in respect of Pancontinental Energy NL and the entities it controlled during the year.

 Daniel Dalla CA (Lead auditor)

 Partner

 Rothsay Auditing

-Dated 30 September 2020
+Dated 30 September 2021

-The Company's 2020 Corporate Governance Statement is presented below and can also be accessed at http://pancon.com.au/about-us/corporate-governance/.
-The Statement has been approved by the Board of Pancontinental Oil & Gas NL and is current as at 30 June 2020.
+The Company's 2021 Corporate Governance Statement is presented below and can also be accessed at http://pancon.com.au/about-us/corporate-governance/.
+The Statement has been approved by the Board of Pancontinental Energy NL and is current as at 30 September 2021.
+The Board does not view the Corporate Governance Statement as a compliance document but rather as an opportunity to demonstrate that they are cognisant of the importance of having proper and effective corporate governance arrangements and to communicate to stakeholders and the broader investment community Pancontinental's approach to corporate governance.

-Pancontinental's Corporate Governance Statement outlines the Company's governance practices throughout the financial year and the extent of the Company's compliance, as at 30 June 2020 with the ASX Corporate Governance Council's third edition of Corporate Governance Principles and Recommendations.
-ASX has published a fourth edition of the Corporate Governance Principles and Recommendations which take effect for financial years commencing on or after 1 January 2020.
-Pancontinental is working through the new amendments and assessing how best to integrate the recommendations in the Company's current corporate governance framework.
+Pancontinental's Corporate Governance Statement outlines the Company's governance practices throughout the financial year and the extent of the Company's compliance, as at 30 June 2021 with the ASX Corporate Governance Council's fourth edition of Corporate Governance Principles and Recommendations.